 Profit = (Grade * Average Value per Carat * Total Volume of Ore) – (Capital Costs + Financing Costs + Operating Costs) (source: ehudlaniado.com)

 It should also be mentioned that only a small sample is examined, therefore there is no guarantee that the end result will meet initial expectations.
 Further, due to the extensive time period required to set up operations, factors such as global financial stability and market fluctuations heavily influence mining economics, thus adding another layer of uncertainty to the matter.

 The abovementioned can explain why major mining companies have severely reduced exploration but what about existing mines?
 There are in fact numerous mines throughout the globe that produce colored diamonds (prime examples are in India, Brazil, and Russia), however, none of these can rival the magnificence of Argyle’s stones, especially the unique “bubble gum” hue of its famous pink diamonds.

 Can Anything Replace the Annual Argyle Tender?

-These tenders are truly a staple in the diamond investment market, bringing some of the most beautiful and valuable precious stones the industry has to offer.
-Each year’s magnificent and unique collection outperforms that of previous tenders, and 2016 was no exception.
-Rio Tinto happily announced that last year’s tender was the most successful in the company’s history, largely due to the high quality diamonds in their “Chroma Collection”.
-What really stole the show however, was the extremely rare 2.83-carat “Argyle Violet”.
+These Tenders are truly a staple in the diamond investment market, bringing some of the most beautiful and valuable precious stones the industry has to offer.
+Each year’s magnificent and unique collection outperforms that of previous ones, with 2020 being no exception.
+The 2019 Tender had truly astonishing results, presenting some of the greatest diamonds produced by the mine.

 For more reading on colored diamonds, see the links below: